Deuter Aircontact Lite 65+10 Review

 The adjustment is super easy to use; it's just a Velcro tab that passes through two loops.
 We found it to be straightforward and easy to use.

-This model is also one of the better packs for the price, ringing in at $220.
-It features highly durable materials, especially for its price point, and will last most people through years of use.
+This model is also one of the better packs for the price.
+It features highly durable materials, especially for its price point, and will last most folks through years of use.

 This option is solid and versatile at an excellent price.
 It offers above-average durability and tons of vertical adjustability in an otherwise simple and light design.
-If we knew we needed to carry heavier loads above 45 pounds, we would seriously consider this pack over the Osprey Volt 60.
+If we knew we needed to carry heavier loads above 45 pounds, we would seriously consider this pack if we were on a budget.